pivotal/docs-tap/cli-plugins/insight/add-data.hbs.md

 Currently, only CycloneDX XML and JSON files are accepted.

 Source commits and image files have been tested.
-Additional file types may work, but are not fully supported (for example, JAR files).
+Additional file types might work, but are not fully supported (for example, JAR files).

 >**Note** If you are not using a source commit or image file, you must ensure the `component.version` field in the CycloneDX file is non-null.